 5. More advantages of renting: You Can Move When You Want To!

-If you’re renting, you can move when your lease is up to accommodate a change in jobs or other plans.
+If you’re renting, with the help of companies for residential moves you can move when your lease is up to accommodate a change in jobs or other plans.
 If you own a house, you can be stuck where you are for a lot longer than you’d like to be if market conditions don’t favor a quick sale.
 And that’s another thing.
 The real estate market can be volatile and you might find yourself needing to sell when it would be more financially advantageous for you to hold on.
 For more advantages of renting and information on the financial aspects of renting versus buying, check out this article from affordanything.com.

 For more home rental and moving tips on Stagetecture, look through our archives here.